lhnguyen102/cuTAGI/README.md

 * [Citation](#citation)

 ## What is cuTAGI ?
 cuTAGI is a probabilistic array framework  built upon the principles of Tractable Approximate Gaussian Inference (TAGI) theory.
-It focuses on quantifying the uncertainty in deep neural networks (DNNs), directly improving their reliability across supervised, unsupervised, and reinforcement learning tasks.
+It focuses on quantifying the uncertainty in Deep Neural Networks (DNNs), directly improving their reliability across supervised, unsupervised, and reinforcement learning tasks.

 Some key features of cuTAGI include:
 - **Performance-Oriented Kernels**: All kernels of DNN layers are written in C++/CUDA, with the utilization of pybind11 for seamless Python integration.
-It allows running on CPU and CUDA devices through Python API
+It allows running on CPU and CUDA devices through Python API.
-- **Broad Architecture Support**: It currently supports the basic layer of DNNs including Linear, CNNs, Transposed CNNs, LSTM, Batch and Layer normalization, enabling the building of mainstream architectures such as Autoencoders, Transformers, Diffusion Models, and GANs.
+- **Broad Architecture Support**: It currently supports the basic layer of DNNs including Linear, CNNs, Transposed CNNs, LSTM, Average Pooling,  Batch and Layer normalization, enabling the building of mainstream architectures such as Autoencoders, Transformers, Diffusion Models, and GANs.
-- **Model Building and Execution**: Currently, it support ssequential model building, with plans to introduce Eager Execution by year's end.
+- **Model Building and Execution**: Currently, it supports sequential model building, with plans to introduce Eager Execution by year's end.

 cuTAGI targets machine learning researchers, aiming to improve the reliability of neural network outcomes, learning efficiency, and adaptability to different dataset sizes.
 The Python API, inspired by the PyTorch framework, is designed to quickly onboard researchers for idea exploration.